Fa1sall/ResumeCrafter/README.md

 # 📄 ResumeCrafter

-## **ResumeCrafter** is a modern, single-page resume builder that lets users create, preview, and download professional one-page resumes.
-With dynamic sections and responsive design.
+**ResumeCrafter** is a modern, single-page resume builder that lets users create, preview, and download professional one-page resumes with dynamic sections and responsive design.

 ## 📸 Preview